-I got out, literally kicked the tire.
+I got out; literally kicked the tire.
 It seemed fine.
 I got back in and drove slowly for another 20 miles.
-The warning appeared again, this time with a 2.2 BAR pressure registration on the same tire.
+This time, the warning appeared again with a 2.2 BAR pressure registration on the same tire.

 I pulled over on a large patch of land near a vineyard, checked again, and this time saw the culprit.
 A small nail stuck to the bottom of the tire.